wigy/chronicles_of_grunt/README.md

 * Task `auto` to use grunt-watch to build docs for example (argument could specify).
 * Support for doc-file like README.md and include them for TODO-checking.
 * Support for angular-jsdoc.
+* Remove uncompressed Javascript-file from the dist-folder after compiling.

 ## Future Ideas